Steering Committee

 The Steering Committee Members

-Jan Dekker - Vice-chair
+Jan Dekker - Chair

 Contact: jan@palaeome.org